 Residential Real Estate Ownership

-Commercial real estate is used for business purposes from shopping malls to skyscrapers and freestanding shops to houses converted for business use.
-The difference between commercial and industrial properties is that it is intended for “commerce” while industrial space is used for manufacturing products.
-Although multifamily buildings such as high-rise apartments do generate money for their owners, they aren’t considered commercial properties.
+Commercial real estate is used for business purposes, from shopping malls to skyscrapers and freestanding shops to houses converted for business use.
+The difference between commercial and industrial properties is that it is intended for “commerce,” while industrial space is used for manufacturing products.
+Although multi-family buildings such as high-rise apartments generate money for their owners, they aren’t considered commercial properties.

 Real Estate Investment

-Investing in real estate can prove to be very lucrative, as almost all properties tend to appreciate over time.
-As well when purchasing properties for lease you can often not only regain the money you pay for the property from rent but also continue to generate gains as the property appreciates in value.
-There are several ways you can invest in real estate including:
+Investing in real estate can prove very lucrative, as almost all properties appreciate over time.
+When purchasing properties for lease, you can often regain the money you pay for the property from rent and continue to generate gains as the property appreciates in value.
+There are several ways you can invest in real estate, including: